Malcolm Slaney

 | Michele Covell and I wrote some Matlab code

-multi-dimensional scaling (MDS).
-MDS allows you to
+to compute multi-dimensional scaling (MDS).
+MDS allows you

-of the position of points, given just relative distance
+to reconstruct an estimate of the position of points,

-now the order of distances) data. |
+you just now the order of distances) data. |

 Technical